bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-This simple idea of redirecting input and output lets you talk to all kinds of servers.
+Using this same idea of redirecting input and output, you can send messages to servers and wait for a response.

 Send a GET request to a HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^